substrait-io/substrait/site/docs/extensions/index.md

 !!! note

-It is required that two functions with the same name must resolve to different compound names using types.
-If two functions in a YAML file resolve to the same compound name, the YAML file is invalid and behavior is undefined.
+Every compound function signature must be unique.
+If two function implementations in a YAML file would generate the same compound function signature, then the YAML file is invalid and behavior is undefined.

 | Argument Type              | Signature Name |
 | -------------------------- | -------------- |